 \textbf{User Prompt:} The user prompt provides context about the image content and task requirements.
 For each evaluation, models receive: (1) Description of the image configuration (e.g., "You are viewing a 2×3 grid of images showing a driving scenario captured at 200 ms intervals"), (2) Temporal context ("The images are arranged chronologically from left to right, top to bottom"), (3) The classification questions corresponding to the dataset's annotation categories (Section \ref{subsec:component2}), each with their answer options, and (4) formatting instructions requesting that models include a short answer key at the end of their response in the format: "1) [letter] 2) [letter] ...
 7) [letter]".
 Models are free to provide full explanations; only the answer key is parsed for evaluation.

-\textbf{Image Context:} Models are informed about the image source ("These images are from the ego vehicle's perspective in a driving scenario") and the configuration details (grid layout, temporal spacing, resolution level), to let them understand the spatial-temporal relations among frames.
+\textbf{Image Context:} Models are informed about the image source ("These images are from the ego vehicle's perspective in a driving scenario") and the configuration details (grid layout, temporal spacing, resolution level), enabling them to understand the spatial-temporal relations among frames.

 Our prompt design ensures all models receive identical information and instructions, enabling fair comparison while providing sufficient context for scenario interpretation.
 Since the evaluated tasks are inherently categorical (e.g., is the vehicle moving, stopping, or stopped?), extracting discrete answers enables reproducible and scalable evaluation across 25+ models and 2,600+ scenarios.
 Evaluating full free-form responses, e.g. via LLM-as-judge, is left as future work.
 Full prompt templates for each dataset are available on the supplementary webpage.